|

 About that same year, the Hoyes moved "from Oakland to Dunbar," Fayette

-County, PA, states the 1942 book, The Hoyes of Maryland,
+County, PA, according to the 1942 book, The Hoyes of Maryland,

 authored by Capt.
 Charles E. Hoye.